Sharknado: The 4th Awakens: Plot

-The sharknado strikes an oil field and ignites, becoming a flaming tornado of fire dubbed a "firenado".
-The firenado strikes an electric transformer and turns into a "lightningnado", which reroutes its course for Kansas.
-Meanwhile, April learns of her family's survival and angrily confronts her dad and escapes his lab.
-A sharknado touches down in Yellowstone National Park and becomes a "lavanado", while a "hailnado" touches down at Astro-X's headquarters in San Francisco, from which Colonel Shepard and Claudia flee.
-When their car is picked up by the storm, April rescues them and reveals she's alive, to their surprise.

-At the Kansas State Line, Fin and the group acquire a red-and-white self-driving car that is a 1958 Plymouth Belvedere named Christine, which they use to travel to April's Acres.
-There, an approaching sharknado forces Raye and Gil into their underground bunker before the sharknado becomes a "cownado", which later merges with the lightningnado.
-Fin and the group arrive to fend off the sharks, during which Gabrielle is killed.
+Meanwhile, April learns of Wilford's lies and escapes his lab.
+A "lavanado" forms in Yellowstone National Park, while a "hailnado" touches down at Astro-X's headquarters in San Francisco.
+April rescues Shepard and Claudia and reveals she's alive, leading them to become furious with Wilford for lying to them all.
+Fin and the group travel to April's Acres, where an approaching sharknado forces Raye and Gil into their underground bunker.
+Fin and the group arrive to fend off the sharks, but Gabrielle is killed.
 Fin, Gil, Gemini, and Matt seek shelter in the farmhouse, which is carried by the sharknado to Chicago.
 Reynolds uses new isotopes in his Astro-Pods to destroy the lavanado and the hailnado.